Hillview, Sutton Forest: Land grants and Richardson ownership

-In 1819 Governor Macquarie commissioned Dr. Charles Throsby to build the first road (Old South Road - now the Illawarra Highway) through the Southern Highlands district and land grants were made to encourage settlement.
+In 1819 Governor Macquarie commissioned Charles Throsby to build the first road (Old South Road - now the Illawarra Highway) through the Southern Highlands district and land grants were made to encourage settlement.
 Early settlers included Benjamin Crew, Charles Wright and John Larkin (or Larkham) who each received 60 acres in 1822.
 Their grants of neighbouring lands at Sutton Forest were later to become the property of the Queen and the site of the Governor of New South Wales' country residence.

 The residence "Hillview" is situated on land granted in two portions of 60 acres by Governor Brisbane on 9 July 1822.
 These were portions 47 and 48 in the County of Argyle, District of Sutton, granted to Benjamin Crews, Charles Wright and John Larkham respectively.

 These properties were eventually owned by Richard Pemberton Richardson.
 He purchased portion 47 in 1866 but sold it back to the vendor, John Morrice, two years later.
 On 8 February 1872 Morrice resold a share of the property to Richardson who then gained sole rights to the land in 1875 after Morrice died.
 Richardson's wife purchased part of portion 48 in 1872, he was a trustee.
 On 17 December 1878 Richardson purchased the rest of portion 48.

 Richardson had come to NSW in 1850 from Liverpool in England, where his father had trained him to be a wool merchant.
 He joined Mort & Co., the prominent firm of auctioneers and wool brokers in Sydney, where he soon became a valued employee and was promoted in 1855 to land manager.
 His work brought him to the Sutton Forest district where he met and married Violet Alston of "Woodside", from a prosperous Moss Vale family.
 They lived in Sydney.
 At the end of 1857 he resigned from Mort & Co. and set up his own firm, soon building quite a reputation both for his integrity and the sound and efficient manner in which he handled his clients' affairs.
 In 1860 he took Edward Wrench as a partner.
 The firm began to specialise in stock and station sales with the emphasis on country estates.
 In 1866 Richardson acquired Crew's 60 acres and later bought Wright's and Larkham's acres.
 He called the property "Prospect" and built a house on portion 47, previously Crews'.